wso2/docs-is/en/docs/apis/call-admin-services.md

 ## Discover the admin services

 By default, the WSDLs of admin services are hidden from consumers.
-Given below is how to discover them using the OSGi console.
+Explained below is how to discover them using the OSGi console.

 1. Add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file.